 Fun Fact: Prior to the rise of shopping malls in the 1970s, Roslindale Square, the Roslindale business district, was a major shopping center for Boston, with department stores, showrooms, food markets, and a movie theatre.

 Just six miles south of downtown Boston lies the neighborhood of Roslindale which is bordered by the neighborhoods of Jamaica Plain, Hyde Park, West Roxbury and Mattapan.
+See a map here.
 Roslindale has a mix of single-family homes and two and three family homes.

-Roslindale is serviced by the MBTA commuter rail with a stop in Roslindale Village as well as several bus routes and the MBTA orange line is accessible in nearby Jamaica Plain.
+Roslindale is serviced by the MBTA commuter rail with a stop in Roslindale Village as well as several bus routes.
+The MBTA orange line is accessible in nearby Jamaica Plain.

 Roslindale is in the Boston Public School district.

-Even though Roslindale Village is no longer a major shopping center of Boston (see above fun fact), it boasts a vibrant commercial center with a grocery store, food markets, restaurants and shops.
+Even though the department stores, showrooms and movie theatre are gone (see above fun fact), Roslindale Village boasts a vibrant commercial center with a grocery store, food markets, restaurants and shops.
 There is even a small Target in the village.

 Is Roslindale your target?
 We can help you decide.